Skin and Nail Conditions

 In cases where a toenail repeatedly becomes ingrown, there is a possibility that part of the nail will need to be permanently removed, but we can discuss ingrown nail treatment options together.

 Athlete’s foot doesn’t only happen to individuals who participate in sports.
 It affects young and old in a variety of situations.
 This common fungal infection begins between the toes, spreads across the foot, and causes a burning, itchy sensation.
 Over-the-counter treatment options are usually quite effective, but severe cases may require professional care.
 You can reduce the risk of contracting the infection by keeping feet dry and wearing sandals or shower shoes in locker rooms, communal showers, and pool decks.

 Excessively dry skin can lead to cracked heels, which might seem like a fairly cosmetic concern.
 However, cracked heels can be painful and increase the risk of infection.
 Some practices to avoid this condition include moisturizing feet after showers and before bed, staying properly hydrated throughout the day, and maintaining a healthy bodyweight.

 Comprehensive Foot Care – From Toes to Heel

 The Kansas Foot Center provides comprehensive foot and ankle care, including treatment for the various skin and nail conditions that can affect our patients.
 If you have any questions on this issue or would like additional information, give us a call at (866) 222-5177.
-While doing so, you can also schedule an appointment at any of our three Kansas locations – Wichita, Newton, and Emporia.
+While doing so, you can also schedule an appointment at either of our Kansas locations – Wichita or Newton.
 Of course, you can also request an appointment online today.